 My only anxiety came in the final phase of the landing, when the plane still rolls on the track and began to brake.
 I'm always afraid of the uncontrolled slip.

 Nevertheless, this small animated map full of yellow, made by engineers of the University ZHAW in Switzerland, left me thinking.
 I know that the scale of the map and the simulation of 24 hours in 72 seconds distorts the thing.
-But then again, even the Falcon 900 of our Prime Minister narrowly avoided, Sunday evening, the collision with a small plane of tourism ...
+But then again, even the Falcon 900 of our Prime Minister narrowly avoided collision with a small tourist plane on Sunday evening...
 Bah!
-I will not fly over the American territory full of yellow on the map and I will take off in the evening when the sky will be less crowded over Europe.
+I won't be flying over American territory with all that yellow on the map and I'll take off in the evening when the skies over Europe are less crowded.

 But I have a better picture of the scale of air traffic all at once.
 One day, I will free myself from time, a lot of time, long months, to fulfill an old dream: to go to Asia by land...